 VI.
 Illegal Use of Drugs and Abuse of Alcohol

 The use of illegal drugs and the abuse of alcohol are considered by the University to be problems that can be overcome.
 Therefore, the educational and rehabilitative services cited above are available on a confidential basis.
 However, the possession, sale, delivery, or manufacture of illegal drugs will not be tolerated on campus or off campus in the event that the interests of the University may be affected.

-Under federal law, employees convicted of any criminal drug offense occurring in the workplace are required to notify the University by informing the appropriate Vice Chancellor's office no later than five (5) days after such conviction.
+Under federal law, employees convicted of any criminal drug offense occurring in the workplace are required to notify the University no later than five (5) days after such conviction.
+University Policy 101.23, Employment Related Background Checks and Criminal Activity Reporting, requires that an employee report any conviction to his/her immediate supervisor or unit head as soon as possible and no later than the beginning of the next business day immediately following the conviction.
+As an alternative to notifying their immediate supervisor or unit head, SHRA and EHRA non-faculty staff may notify the Department of Human Resources in writing through its Executive Director of Human Resources for EHRA Non-faculty Administration, Employee Relations, and Compliance, and faculty may notify Academic Affairs in writing through the Associate Provost for Academic Budget and Personnel.
 Disciplinary action and/or participation in a drug rehabilitation/education program as a result of University disciplinary proceedings must commence within 30 days of notice of conviction.

 Upon receiving notice of a violation of this Policy, the University will initiate disciplinary procedures applicable to one's status as a member of the University community: